 The move from a booster seat to a regular seat belt is the final step in your child’s car seat journey.
 According to the Missouri Department of Transportation, children can use a safety belt once they are at least eight years old, weigh 80 pounds, or are 4 feet 9 inches tall.
 However, these are just the minimum legal requirements.
 The most important factor is how the vehicle’s seat belt fits your child.
 A proper fit means the shoulder belt lies flat across the center of their chest and the lap belt sits snugly across their upper thighs, not their stomach.
 If the seat belt doesn’t fit correctly, your child should remain in a booster seat for their safety.

-Signs Your Child Is Ready to Transition
+5 Signs Your Child Is Ready to Move Up

 It’s easy to focus on age and weight, but the best way to know if your child can safely sit without a booster is to perform a simple five-step test.
 Have them sit in the back seat without a booster and check the following: